Sampada Lele

 The task at hand was very clear

-Founder wanted 2 critical user flows to be redesigned for optimizing engagement
+Founder wanted 2 critical user flows to be redesigned.
+Optimize engagement and create delight was the mantra.

 Anchor the team.
 Show agency.